 The Steadman Clinic and The Steadman Philippon Research Institute (SPRI) are both dedicated to keeping people active through orthopedic research – focusing on causes, prevention and treatment of all orthopedic disorders.
 Founded by Dr. Richard Steadman in 1988, the research completed at SPRI has led to many of the physicians at The Clinic becoming pioneers and thought leaders in the field of orthopedics.

-Orthopedic foot and ankle specialist, Dr. Thomas Clanton is a partner at The Steadman Clinic and also conducts research on injuries and treatments related to the foot and ankle at SPRI.
-Currently working on research on the injury differences in competitive snowboarders and recreational snowboarders, Dr. Clanton’s research is a stepping-stone in advancing injury prevention and treatments for the foot and ankle in snowboarders alike.
+Orthopedic foot and ankle specialist at Sports Foot and Ankle, also conducts research on injuries and treatments related to the foot and ankle at SPRI.
+Currently working on research on the injury differences in competitive snowboarders and recreational snowboarders, Sports Foot and Ankle’s research is a stepping-stone in advancing injury prevention and treatments for the foot and ankle in snowboarders alike.

 The partnership between The Steadman Clinic, SPRI and the USOC will serve as a catalyst to continue in keeping active people active everyday.